 Plan-ahead to Save Time

-In the fridge, stock a dedicated section with individual containers of hummus, pre-cut veggies, and Forager Project’s individual Yogurt Cups and Drinkable yogurts.
+In the fridge, stock a dedicated section with individual containers of hummus, pre-cut veggies, and Forager Project’s individual Yogurt Cups, Yogurt Pouches and Yogurt Smoothies.
 Having a special section in the fridge allows kids to pick out which snacks and sides they want for lunch each day—increasing the likelihood that they’ll eat it while and reducing workload for parents.

 Setting kids up for success at lunchtime often starts with breakfast.
 Many kids have a hard time waking up and focusing in the morning, especially with early school start times.
 If a full breakfast meal isn’t appetizing to them at 6:30AM, consider a smoothie instead.

 To save time during busy mornings, make smoothie packs ahead of time which can be frozen and used throughout the week.
 Getting kids involved in placing their favorite fruits – and leafy greens like spinach or kale—into the packs is a good way to have conversations around the various colors of fruits and vegetables they are putting in.
 A great plant-based staple for breakfasts are Forager Project’s cashewmilk yogurts.
 These will add creaminess and probiotics to any smoothie, helping kids maintain a healthy gut microbiome.